-Cholesterol levels are a risk factor for coronary heart diseases, which are the leading cause of death worldwide.
+High cholesterol levels are a risk factor for cardiovascular disease which is the leading cause of death worldwide.
 However, there is much we can do to protect ourselves, and studies show that cholesterol levels tend to be lower in vegans than in the rest of the population.

 cholesterol from food